openconfig/gnoi/software_bundle/README.md

 By comparison, the software bundle does not constitute a whole new OS image - it is purely to extend the functionality provided by the *current* OS image.
-This SoftwareBundle service was introduced as there are nuances regarding software bundle installation which cannot be captured by the OS service (e.g. signature verification, force-installation, having software bundles be non-persistent).
+This SoftwareBundle service was introduced as there are nuances regarding software bundle installation which cannot be captured by the OS service.

+For example, an operator may want to transfer software bundles to a device ahead of a scheduled maintenance.
+The transfer/installation may take a significant amount of time so it is operationally useful to decouple the transfer/installation from the activation of the software bundle (i.e. the FinalizeSoftwareBundles RPC).
+In addition, software installation may require signature verification, dependency checks and boot/system startup changes.

+The software bundle service allows for the transfer/installation and activation workflow to be spread over multiple RPCs (InstallSoftwareBundle and FinalizeSoftwareBundles), which gives an opportunity for a network operator to install multiple extensions in sequence, verifying that they all succeed before finalizing and reloading the relevant processes.

 Network operators may choose to use a software bundle instead of an OS image if they wish to apply a more targeted change to the system's behaviour.
 E.g they may be able to